 The evidence about differential offense rates across races is scanty, and we cannot say with confidence whether the proportion of blacks arrested is the same as the proportion actually involved in illegal activities.
 It is possible to investigate, as has been done using victimization studies, the racial identities of offenders as reported by their victims.
-One set of studies reports a fairly close correspondence between the proportion of persons arrested for robbery and aggravated assault who are black.
+One set of studies reports a fairly close correspondence between the proportion of robbers and assaulters who are reported by victims to be black and the proportion of persons arrested for robbery and aggravated assault who are black.
 However, on the basis of available evidence for crimes more generally, we can conclude little about the degree to which blacks are arrested in true proportion to their offense rates by crime.

 Focusing only on the postarrest phases of the criminal justice system, one approach to assessing the extent of racial discrimination is to examine data on the correspondence between racial proportions at arrest and in prison.
-In 1979, 35 percent of the adults arrested for index offenses were black.
+In 1979, 35 percent of the adults arrested for index offenses2 were black.
 For the crimes most likely to result in prison terms-murder and robbery-53 percent of the adults arrested were black.
-These data are consistent with the assertion that blacks are overrepresented prison populations primarily because in of their overrepresentation in arrests for more serious crime types, an argument counter to the assertion that overrepresentation results largely from discrimination at postarrest stages of the criminal justice system.
+These data are consistent with the assertion that blacks are overrepresented in prison populations primarily because of their overrepresentation in arrests for more serious crime types, an argument counter to the assertion that overrepresentation results largely from discrimination at postarrest stages of the criminal justice system.